 - Successfully representing the claimant in a partnership dispute.

 Environment, Planning & Property

-Melissa has a keen interest in planning law.
-Whilst on a four-month secondment to a local authority, she advised on a variety of planning and public law matters.
+Whilst on a four month secondment to a local authority, Melissa advised on a variety of planning and public law matters.
 At Chambers, her other recent experience includes:

 - Advising a local planning authority ahead of a five-day planning inquiry.

-- Acting in a range of enforcement matters, including enforcement inquiries and criminal proceedings.
+- Acting in a range of enforcement matters, including enforcement inquiries.

 - Assisting in two planning inquiries for large-scale residential housing schemes, including by advising on the legality of Grampian conditions that will be discharged through financial contributions.